RahulEdward/tmreact/README.md

 In case of running using Gunicorn, -w 1 specifies that you should only use one worker process.
 This is important because WebSocket connections are persistent and stateful; having more than one worker would mean that a user could be switched between different workers, which would break the connection.

-### Accessing OpenAlgo
+### Accessing TM-ALGO

-After completing the setup, access the OpenAlgo platform by navigating to [http://127.0.0.1:5000](http://127.0.0.1:5000) in your web browser.
+After completing the setup, access the TM-ALGO platform by navigating to [http://127.0.0.1:5000](http://127.0.0.1:5000) in your web browser.
 Log in using the credentials you defined in the `.env` file.

 ### Connecting Trading Platforms